Citalopram Oral SolutionPronunciation

 Citalopram Oral Solution Dosage and Administration

-Citalopram Oral Solution should be administered once daily, in the morning or evening, with or without food.
+Citalopram Oral Solution, USP should be administered once daily, in the morning or evening, with or without food.

 No dosage adjustment is necessary for patients with mild or moderate renal impairment.
-Citalopram Oral Solution should be used with caution in patients with severe renal impairment.
+Citalopram Oral Solution, USP should be used with caution in patients with severe renal impairment.

 Treatment of Pregnant Women During the Third Trimester

-Neonates exposed to Citalopram Oral Solution and other SSRIs or SNRIs, late in the third trimester, have developed complications requiring prolonged hospitalization, respiratory support, and tube feeding (see PRECAUTIONS).
-When treating pregnant women with Citalopram Oral Solution during the third trimester, the physician should carefully consider the potential risks and benefits of treatment.
+Neonates exposed to Citalopram Oral Solution, USP and other SSRIs or SNRIs, late in the third trimester, have developed complications requiring prolonged hospitalization, respiratory support, and tube feeding (see PRECAUTIONS).
+When treating pregnant women with Citalopram Oral Solution, USP during the third trimester, the physician should carefully consider the potential risks and benefits of treatment.
+The physician may consider tapering Citalopram Oral Solution, USP in the third trimester.

 It is generally agreed that acute episodes of depression require several months or longer of sustained pharmacologic therapy.
-Systematic evaluation of Citalopram Oral Solution in two studies has shown that its antidepressant efficacy is maintained for periods of up to 24 weeks following 6 or 8 weeks of initial treatment (32 weeks total).
-In one study, patients were assigned randomly to placebo or to the same dose of Citalopram Oral Solution (20 to 60 mg/day) during maintenance treatment as they had received during the acute stabilization phase, while in the other study, patients were assigned randomly to continuation of Citalopram Oral Solution 20 or 40 mg/day, or placebo, for maintenance treatment.
+Systematic evaluation of Citalopram Oral Solution, USP in two studies has shown that its antidepressant efficacy is maintained for periods of up to 24 weeks following 6 or 8 weeks of initial treatment (32 weeks total).
+In one study, patients were assigned randomly to placebo or to the same dose of Citalopram Oral Solution, USP (20-60 mg/day) during maintenance treatment as they had received during the acute stabilization phase, while in the other study, patients were assigned randomly to continuation of Citalopram Oral Solution, USP 20 or 40 mg/day, or placebo, for maintenance treatment.
 In the latter study, the rates of relapse to depression were similar for the two dose groups (see Clinical Trials under CLINICAL PHARMACOLOGY).
 Based on these limited data, it is not known whether the dose of citalopram needed to maintain euthymia is identical to the dose needed to induce remission.
 If adverse reactions are bothersome, a decrease in dose to 20 mg/day can be considered.

-Use of Citalopram Oral Solution with Other MAOIs, Such as Linezolid or Methylene Blue
+Use of Citalopram Oral Solution, USP with Other MAOIs, Such as Linezolid or Methylene Blue

-Do not start Citalopram Oral Solution in a patient who is being treated with linezolid or intravenous methylene blue because there is an increased risk of serotonin syndrome.
+Do not start Citalopram Oral Solution, USP in a patient who is being treated with linezolid or intravenous methylene blue because there is an increased risk of serotonin syndrome.
 In a patient who requires more urgent treatment of a psychiatric condition, other interventions, including hospitalization, should be considered (see CONTRAINDICATIONS).

-In some cases, a patient already receiving Citalopram Oral Solution therapy may require urgent treatment with linezolid or intravenous methylene blue.
-If acceptable alternatives to linezolid or intravenous methylene blue treatment are not available and the potential benefits of linezolid or intravenous methylene blue treatment are judged to outweigh the risks of serotonin syndrome in a particular patient, Citalopram Oral Solution should be stopped promptly, and linezolid or intravenous methylene blue can be administered.
+In some cases, a patient already receiving Citalopram Oral Solution, USP therapy may require urgent treatment with linezolid or intravenous methylene blue.
+If acceptable alternatives to linezolid or intravenous methylene blue treatment are not available and the potential benefits of linezolid or intravenous methylene blue treatment are judged to outweigh the risks of serotonin syndrome in a particular patient, Citalopram Oral Solution, USP should be stopped promptly, and linezolid or intravenous methylene blue can be administered.
 The patient should be monitored for symptoms of serotonin syndrome for 2 weeks or until 24 hours after the last dose of linezolid or intravenous methylene blue, whichever comes first.
-Therapy with Citalopram Oral Solution may be resumed 24 hours after the last dose of linezolid or intravenous methylene blue (see WARNINGS).
+Therapy with Citalopram Oral Solution, USP may be resumed 24 hours after the last dose of linezolid or intravenous methylene blue (see WARNINGS).

 How is Citalopram Oral Solution Supplied